mateuszjurewicz/notes_public/Python.md

 ## Virutalenv
-Can be easily use to set up virtual environments for python installations and specific packages, whenever conda fails etc.
+Can be easily use to set up virtual environments for python installations and specific packages, whenever conda fails.

+To create a new virtual environment:

+`python3 -m venv /path/to/new/virtual/environment`

 ## Installing a specific version of a package